 One of the most fundamental Excel operations is selecting rows.
 In Excel, you can select rows in a variety of methods, including by using the mouse or the keyboard (or a combination of both).
 In this article, we will learn how to select all rows in Excel with some easy ways.

-6 Easy Ways to Select All Rows in Excel
+How to Select All Rows in Excel: 6 Easy Ways

 Here, we will demonstrate 6 easy ways to select all rows in an Excel worksheet.
 For this, we have used a dataset (B4:C8) in Excel that contains the Names and Marks of some students.
 In the methods below, we will see the process to select all the rows of an Excel worksheet.
 So, without further delay, let’s get started.

 1. Select All Rows in Excel by Single Click